Professional wrestling throws: Headlock takedown

-Also known as a spinning headlock takedown.
+Also known as a spinning headlock takedown and side headlock takeover.
 This throw starts with the wrestler catching the opponent in a side headlock.
 The wrestler turns and twists their body so their back is horizontally against the opponent's torso.
 The wrestler turns to one side (depending on which hand is used to catch the opponent) while still catching the opponent with the headlock.
 Therefore, the opponent is slammed back-first into the mat after being almost "forcibly flipped" over the wrestler's back (as the wrestler turns to their sides).

 Headlock driver

-Similar to the snapmare driver, the wrestler applies a side headlock before dropping down on either their chest or their knees and driving the opponent's head down to the mat forehead first, with the side headlock.
-This was the original version of the finisher used by Jon Moxley (formerly as Dean Ambrose), known as Dirty Deeds before reusing as a regular move in 2019.
+Similar to the snapmare driver, the wrestler applies a side headlock before dropping down on either their chest or their knees and driving the opponent's head down to the mat forehead first, with the side headlock usually using whichever near leg on the same side the opponent is standing on, lifting it upwards and swinging behind them to power the throw and drives the opponent's head down to the mat forehead first.
+The wrestling may also sweep one or both the opponent's legs with their own leg for greater impact..
+This was the original version of the finisher used by Jon Moxley (formerly as Dean Ambrose), known as Dirty Deeds before reusing as a regular move (Paradigm Shift) in 2019.
 Ethan Carter III (EC3) uses this as his finisher and he calls it the One Percenter.
-WWE superstar Bayley utilized this move during her indies days dubbing it the Rose Plant.
+WWE superstar Bayley utilized this move during her indie days (then known as Davina Rose) dubbing it the Rose Plant.
 She started using a variant of this move where she hooks the opponents arm around the leg and planting the opponent in the canvas.
 She started using this move again in late 2019.

 Headscissors takedown

-The move is performed with the wrestler's legs scissored around the opponent's head, dragging the opponent into a forced forward somersault as the wrestler falls to the mat.
+Known as tijeras (scissors) in Lucha Libre.
+This move is performed with the wrestler's legs scissored around the opponent's head, dragging the opponent into a forced forward somersault as the wrestler falls to the mat.
 It is often erroneously called the Hurricanrana in American wrestling, but due to the lack of a double leg cradle pinning combination, it is a standard headscissors takedown.

+Rey Mysterio uses a standing spinning version of this move which sees him, while standing behind a standing opponent facing the same direction, jump, placing himself on both the opponents shoulders, spinning around 180 degrees, and executing a backflip to land chest first to flip the opponent onto their back.
+This version is known as the Mysterio Rana.
+He was also known to transition into this move from a cartwheel to then jump onto the opponent's shoulders in his earlier career.
+It's possible to stay seated to reach back to hook the opponents legs to attempt to score a pinfall.